rust-lang/book/src/ch14-03-cargo-workspaces.md

 ```

 Now we can have the `adder` package with our binary depend on the `add_one`
 package that has our library.
-First we’ll need to add a path dependency on
+First, we’ll need to add a path dependency on
 `add_one` to _adder/Cargo.toml_.

 <span class="filename">Filename: adder/Cargo.toml</span>